Holonomic Mobility Information

 Compare this to the non-holonomic robot.

-Such as performing a tricky move, if even possible for its mobility type,
+Like performing a tricky move, if even possible for its mobility type

-could take several minutes of crude maneuvering to position the robot.
+could require several minutes of crude maneuvering to position the robot.

-For environments requiring precise movements, use a holonomic drive.
+For environments requiring precise movements, implement a holonomic drive.

 Learn more about